DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 They're not going to wait a minute longer and withdraw."

 Just in case he'd be unable to return...
-The Lion King Balmung considered that spirits betray and attack them inside the graveyard.
+The Lion King Balmung considered that spirits may betray and attack them inside the graveyard.

 "Got it?"